MicrosoftDocs/PowerShell-Docs/scripting/setup/Starting-the-32-Bit-Version-of-Windows-PowerShell.md

 ---
-title: Starting the 32-Bit Version of Windows PowerShell ms.custom: na ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+title:  Starting the 32 Bit Version of Windows PowerShell ms.date:  2016-05-11
+keywords:  powershell,cmdlet
+description:
 ms.topic:  article
+author:  jpjofre
+manager:  dongill
+ms.prod:  powershell
 ms.assetid:  12b31890-2609-4a76-8c24-0ebe78084f50
 ---

 # Starting the 32-Bit Version of Windows PowerShell
 When you install Windows PowerShell on a 64\-bit computer, **Windows PowerShell (x86)**, a 32\-bit version of Windows PowerShell is installed in addition to the 64\-bit version.
 When you run Windows PowerShell, the 64\-bit version runs by default.